What Are Bondage Kits?

 What does "bondage kit" mean in men's sexual health?

-A bondage kit refers to a pre-assembled set of restraints and sensory play items intended for consensual use by adults.
-In men's sexual health, these kits can foster exploration, communication, and emotional connection with partners.
+A bondage kit refers to a pre-assembled collection of restraints and sensory items for consensual use, often designed to encourage exploration, better communication, and intimacy within men's sexual health and relationships.

 Is it normal to want to use bondage kits with my partner?